Right Arrow

 Night vision

-IR standard
+Standard IR

-IR or LED
+IR or LED options

-IR + integrated lighting
+IR with integrated lighting

 Specialized IR filtering